somnath271/Sleep-Cycle-Calculator/README.md

-# Sleep Cycle Calculator
+# Remnix - Sleep Cycle Calculator

 ## Overview

-The Sleep Cycle Calculator is a web application designed to help users determine optimal sleep and wake-up times based on their desired wake-up time or bedtime.
+The Remnix - Sleep Cycle Calculator is a web application designed to help users determine optimal sleep and wake-up times based on their desired wake-up time or bedtime.
 This tool helps users align their sleep patterns with natural sleep cycles, leading to more restful and refreshing sleep.

 ## Features